 Admission decisions for the fall 2022 cycle will be sent to students' USC email accounts by the end of week 3 of the spring 2023 semester.
 Any questions concerning internal transfer admission decisions can be directed to the Office of Undergraduate Advising and Student Affairs within ten business days of the notification date.
 Admission decisions are final; appeals may be considered only in the case of a documented grading error in required or related course work.

 What to register for in the following semester when you're awaiting your decision

 |SEMESTER ONE||SEMESTER TWO||SEMESTER YOU ARE AWAITING ADMISSION DECISION|

-*If you are submitting an application this fall 2019 for possible admission in spring 2020, you may register for a maximum of one of the above listed Marshall courses (ECON 352, BUAD 280 or BUAD 310).
+If you are submitting an application this spring for possible admission in fall, you may register for a maximum of one of the above listed Marshall courses (ECON 352, BUAD 280 or BUAD 310) in fall.
 The remaining courses on your schedule should include a variety of current or alternate major courses and University requirements.
 Please consult with your current and/or alternate major advisor for course recommendations.

-If you are offered admission to Marshall, you will be assigned an academic advisor who can assist you in the spring term should any changes be necessary to your schedule in order to stay on track with the Marshall major.
+If you are offered admission to Marshall, you will be assigned an academic advisor who can assist you in the fall term should any changes be necessary to your schedule in order to stay on track with the Marshall major.

 The Marshall Office of Undergraduate Advising and Student Affairs is available to assist prospective internal transfer students with their questions concerning the program requirements and the application process.